Exergetic Port-Hamiltonian Systems: Modelling Basics: Exergy and its physical meaning

-Consider a closed system with internal energy given according to its fundamental equation $u = U(s)$.
-The system is assumed to be in equilibium with itself but not necessarily with its environment.
-The exergy $A$ of the system is
+Let us consider a closed and isochoric system with entropy $s$ and internal energy $u$ given according to its fundamental equation $u = U(s)$.
+We assume that the system is in equilibrium with itself but not necessarily with its environment.
+The system's exergy $A$ is